-- Classification determined on the profile of the best grades from 60 credits attained at Level 5 and the best grades from 120 credits at Level 6.
-Level 5 and Level 6 grades count equally in the profile. - Classification determined on the profile of the best grades from 120 credits attained at Level 6 only.
+- Classification determined on the profile of 120 credits attained at Level 5 and 120 credits at Level 6.
+Level 5 and Level 6 grades are weighted on a ratio of 1:2 OR - Classification determined on the profile of the 120 credits attained at Level 6 only. - Classification will be based on the weighted average grade together with a requirement for at least half of the Level 6 grades to be in the higher class.